Remove Warts for Good with These Skin Treatments

 Depending on the severity, there are different ways a dermatologist can get rid of the warts.
 Surgical options include both freezing them or laser surgery.
 When freezing (cryotherapy) is performed the wart is destroyed by freezing it with liquid nitrogen.
 The skin begins to thaw and the wart eventually falls off.

 While this method is common and effective, multiple treatments are often needed to see complete removal.
 Another common method used to remove warts is laser surgery.
 The laser emits a narrow beam of light which helps vaporize HPV growths.

 While surgical removal may be necessary for some cases of warts, non-surgical may be the best option for others.
 Non-surgical options include injections, HPV vaccines and other-the-counter (OTC) treatments.
 There are two HPV vaccines that are FDA-approved and can be used to help stop the growth of the HPV.
 Injections are also able to be used to assist in killing the virus.
 Lastly, OTC treatments can be used to self-treat the warts.
 Topical solutions are available that can be put on daily.
 Depending on the severity of the warts, this could be the most cost-effective and efficient option.

-If you are in Bloomington, Illinois or the surrounding areas and have experienced warts and are ready to find a treatment plan, complete this form to get in touch with a dermatologist at the Dermatology & Mohs Surgery Institute.
+If you are in Bloomington, Illinois or the surrounding areas and have experienced warts and are ready to find a treatment plan, get in touch with a dermatologist at the Dermatology & Mohs Surgery Institute.
 We look forward to helping you become pain free and gain your confidence back.